 The list could go on forever, but we must consider the macro factors above that have a tremendous impact on what most people can resell.

 For starters, both Cars and Real-estate are fairly capital intensive, meaning they will cost a lot up front to buy, hold, fix, and resell.
 Although a lot of money can be made with these options, the majority of people will be limited by the shear amount of money needed to enter this type of business.
 Not to say that these are not attractive markets (which they are) but they are better left for when you do have some money saved and are able to buy and hold these investments before selling them.
-One more thing to note here is that there are also many regulations that can impede successful resale on these segments such as requiring a real estate licence, or car dealer licence.
+One more thing to note here is that there are also many regulations that can impede successful resale on these segments such as requiring a real estate license, or car dealer license.
 (You cannot buy and resell more then 3 cars without license in a single year)

 Shoes/Clothing is an attractive segment because you can find good deals on these items.
 Your Access Price can be fairly low and you can buy discounted brand name items from stores like Marshall's, TJ-Max, etc... and sell these items on Ebay and Amazon for higher prices where the Current Demand is aggregated online into these massive search engine stores.
 This access to Demand via the internet is perhaps another of the important factors.
 If there was Demand but there was no way for someone to find or contact you, then it would be entirely useless.